-Whilst we are happy with the direction of our gender pay gap, we know that more work is required to decrease it further and are committed to doing everything we can.
+Whilst we are happy with the direction of our gender pay gap, we know that more work is required to decrease it further and are committed to doing everything we can to reduce the gap.
+However, we also know this is a difficult task.
+For example, we have no control over what people choose to study or the career choices they make.

-In 2022 we took the following steps to promote gender diversity:
+Since 2022 we have taken the following steps to promote gender diversity:

-Established a D,E&I committee: this committee was established to help set the strategy for D,E&I, research and be the subject matter experts on best practices and support the roll out of global and local initiatives where required.

-Introduction of a hybrid working policy: the introduction of our hybrid working policy makes it clear to our employees that they can choose where, when, and how they work, with the requirement to be in the office twice a week.

-Enhanced family leave policies: we introduced enhanced maternity, paternity and adoption leave policies that offer pay above the statutory minimum in the UK.

-We then introduced the following initiatives in 2023 to further demonstrate our commitment to promoting gender diversity:

-Women's Leadership Development Group: in March 2023 we introduced the Women's Leadership Development Group to promote value stories of female achievements within Clinisys and drive education pieces, as well as creating a safe space to discuss workplace challenges.

-Employee Engagement Survey: in April 2023 we launched our employee engagement survey to measure the connection employees have toward their work, team, and the organisation-and examine the factors that influence it.
+- Established a clear office policy: we have made it clear to our employees that they can choose where, when, and how they work, with the requirement to be in the office three times a week. - Enhanced family leave policies: we introduced enhanced maternity, paternity and adoption leave policies that offer pay above the statutory minimum in the UK. - Women's Leadership Development Group: in March 2023 we introduced the Women's Leadership Development Group to promote value stories of female achievements within Clinisys and drive education pieces, as well as creating a safe space to discuss workplace challenges. - Employee Engagement Survey: in April 2023 we launched our employee engagement survey to measure the connection employees have toward their work, team, and the organisation-and examine the factors that influence it.
 We can examine how the rates of engagement differ according to gender and ensure our action plans are equitable and fair.
+Since launching the survey, Clinisys has seen a meaningful increase in it's engagement scores both globally and within the UK. - Job family and job levels: in October 2024 we launched our job mapping and job levelling programme in partnership with MercerMarsh Benefits to ensure our pay strategy and job levelling equitable and fair throughout the global and UK organisation.